-- Your spouse and unmarried, minor children who intend to reside with you during your study may apply for F-2 visas.
+- Your spouse and unmarried, minor children who intent to reside with you during your study may apply for F-2 visas.
 Your school must issue them an individual Form I-20, which is required to apply for their visas.
 You must provide a copy of your F-1 visa and provide proof of relationship. - Your minor children are permitted to attend school in the United States while accompanying you.

-For more information, visit:
+For more information, visit: unmc.edu/ihme/visa studyinthestates.dhs.gov uscis.gov/working-united-states/working-us

-unmc.edu/global/support-services/immigration-visa-sponsorship studyinthestates.dhs.gov uscis.gov/working-united-states/working-us